pnickolas/uuid2asset/README.md

 ![image](https://github.com/user-attachments/assets/d99e719d-7120-459f-91fb-d37c35d230ef)

 > [!NOTE]
-> In release builds, the settings file won't contain the bundle hashes.
+> In some builds, the settings file won't contain the bundle hashes.
 You can download them via the Network tab while booting the game.

 See the `bundleVers` key? well that's what we are searching for, copy the name of the bundle and the hash of the bundle you want to archive and put these in this link: